Willa Brown: Early life

 Willa Beatrice Brown was born to Eric and Hallie Brown on January 22, 1906, in Glasgow, Kentucky.
-She graduated from Wiley High School in Terre Haute, Indiana, and attended Indiana State Teachers College where she graduated in 1927 with a bachelor's degree.
+When she was six, her family moved to Indianapolis, Indiana, but the family soon moved to Terre Haute, Indiana.
+Brown graduated from Sarah Scott Junior High in 1920, and Wiley High School in 1923.
+She attended Indiana State Teachers College where she graduated in 1927 with a bachelor's degree.
 Ten years later she earned an M.B.A. from Northwestern University.

 Brown taught in Gary, Indiana, at Emerson High School's Roosevelt Annex from 1927 to 1932.
 She then moved to Chicago, where she worked in a variety of jobs, including secretarial work, social work, and teaching.
 In 1934, she met John C. Robinson, who introduced her to the Challenger Air Pilots Association, a group of African American pilots.

-Aviation Career
+Aviation career

-In 1934, Brown began studying at Chicago's racially segregated Harlem Field with certified flight instructor Cornelius Coffey, an expert in the field of aviation mechanics.
+In 1934, Brown began studying flying at Chicago's racially segregated Harlem Field.
+She started with lessons from Fred Schumacher, Dorothy Darby, and Colonel Robinson, and ran Brown's Lunch Room, a sandwich shop, at the airfield.
+She eventually trained with certified flight instructor Cornelius Coffey, an expert in the field of aviation mechanics.
 She was one of few women who attended Curtiss–Wright Aeronautical University where she studied aircraft maintenance and earned an aircraft mechanic's license in 1935.
+In that year, she helped organize a memorial flight to honor Bessie Coleman, the first internationally licensed pilot from the U.S.

-She earned a private pilot's license in 1938 and a commercial pilot's license in 1939, becoming the first African American woman to earn either type of license in the United States.
+Brown earned a private pilot's license in 1938 and a commercial pilot's license in 1939, becoming the first African American woman to earn either type of license in the United States.
+With her licenses, she worked as a pilot providing ten-minute pleasure rides for a $1 admission fee.
+She also joined the Challenger Air Pilots Association, the group who had initially introduced her to flying.
+Brown served as chair of the education committee.

 Willa Brown, Cornelius Coffey and Enoch P. Waters worked together to form the National Negro Airmen Association of America, later renamed to National Airmen's Association of America which was incorporated in 1939.
-Their primary mission was to attract more interest in aviation, help develop a better understanding in the field of aeronautics, and increase African American participation in both fields.
-Brown was the national secretary and president of the organization's Chicago branch, and an activist for racial equality.
+Their primary mission was to attract more interest in aviation, help develop a better understanding of the field of aeronautics, and increase African American participation in both fields.
+In the first year, Brown was elected to be the Association's national secretary.
+Brown later was elected president of the organization's Chicago branch, and user her position as an activist for racial equality.
 She also took on public relations duties for the organization, and flew to colleges and spoke on the radio to get African Americans interested in flying.
-She and Coffey started the Coffey School of Aeronautics in Chicago, located at Harlem Airport.
-They established the school for the purpose of training black pilots and teaching aviation mechanics.
+One of her key advocacy efforts came via her performances in air shows, which were frequently covered by the Chicago Defender, which was also interested in desegregating aviation.